awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 ### Caching Duration and Minimum TTL<a name="RequestS3Caching"></a>

-For web distributions, to control how long your objects stay in a CloudFront cache before CloudFront forwards another request to your origin, you can:
+To control how long your objects stay in a CloudFront cache before CloudFront forwards another request to your origin, you can:
 + Configure your origin to add a `Cache-Control` or an `Expires` header field to each object\.
 + Specify a value for Minimum TTL in CloudFront cache behaviors\.
 + Use the default value of 24 hours\.